San Antonio Pediatric Cancer Symposium (SAPCS)

 Children’s Brain Tumor Network (Germany)

-Presentation: Single-cell analyses of embryonal brain tumors provide new insights into cellular hierarchies, drug targets, and the tumor micro-environment.
+Presentation: ITCC-P4 Single-cell analyses of embryonal brain tumors provide new insights into cellular hierarchies, drug targets, and the tumor micro-environment.

-Over the years, we got quite a good idea of what is driving most of these less frequent but often aggressive brain tumors, but there is still much to learn from further (epi)genomic analyses using state-of-the-art technologies, including, for instance also, single-cell omics, as the main drivers and/or therapeutic targets are not clearly defined in all tumors.
+Over the years, we got quite a good idea of what is driving most of these less frequent but often aggressive brain tumors.
+However, there is still much to learn from further (epi)genomic analyses using state-of-the-art technologies, including, for instance also, single-cell omics, as the main drivers and/or therapeutic targets are not clearly defined in all tumors.
 Therefore, the aim is to characterize these better, identify clinically relevant and distinct molecular subgroups and the genes and pathways that drive them, and, most importantly, develop proper human and mouse model systems reflecting the different diseases and the inter-and intra-tumor heterogeneity.
 Additionally, we strive to find novel candidates for rational targeted therapies.
 We aim to translate knowledge obtained from these (epi)genomic studies into novel strategies for the most optimal treatments of patients.

 Session 9: Policy & Advocacy in Childhood Cancer/Survivorship